UP925976/Open-source-travel-planner/README.md

 # TFL-Travel-Planner-Artifact

-To access the CSV folder go to the app folder -> res -> raw.
+To access the CSV folder go to the app folder -> src-> main -> res -> raw.

-Upload any CSV into this fodler.
+Upload any travel CSV into this fodler.